wcrasta/yahoo-fantasy-basketball/README.md

 If you're considering contributing to this project:
 1. Use the [Google Java Format plugin](https://github.com/google/google-java-format) for formatting your code.
 1. Use [SonarLint](https://www.sonarlint.org/) to check for code quality issues.
+1. A Postman collection for the Yahoo Fantasy Sports API is included in the root directory of this project.
+It might be helpful to you.

 ## Contributing
 Any contributions to this project would be greatly appreciated.
 This project is a side hobby for me, so it may take a few days for your PR to be reviewed.